tgourley/AWS-Visual-Configuration-App/Documentation/Development.md

 ### Testing
 All testing can be found in the AWS-Visual-Configuration-App-Tests folder.
 Running unit tests ensures functioning code.
 In the event of an error or failed unit test, use the unit tests to find the dysfunctional code.

+To run all tests, click Test -> Run All Tests.
+In Test Explorer, red X's flag failed tests and green checkmarks show passed tests.

 As far as the application itself, launch the program within Visual Studio.
 Log in with your own AWS credentials.
-Once logged in, you will find an interface displaying various aspects of your services that are currently supported.
+Once logged in, you will find an interface displaying various details of services that currently supported.
 Currently supported services include:
 - EC2
 - Load Balancer